Frequently Asked

 If the fear is less about physical safety and more about emotional intimidation or the difficulty of facing someone who has hurt you, mediation can still be possible with appropriate safeguards.
 This might include separate rooms, support people present, or other accommodations.
 The mediator will discuss your fears with you and ensure the process is structured to keep you safe.

-Discuss your safety concerns confidentially with us.Justice is personal—only you can know what justice looks like in your situation.
-Mediation may not deliver the kind of formal justice that courts provide (findings of fact, legal rulings, precedent), but it can deliver a different kind of justice: the justice of being heard, of having your experience acknowledged, of seeking accountability, and of crafting a solution that addresses what matters to you.
+Discuss your safety concerns confidentially with us.Justice is personal.
+Only you can know what justice looks like in your situation.
+Mediation may not deliver the kind of formal justice that courts provide (findings of fact, legal rulings, precedent), but it can deliver a different kind of justice: the justice of being heard, having your experience acknowledged, seeking accountability, and crafting a solution that addresses what matters to you.

 Discuss what justice means to you in your situation.No, the mediator remains neutral throughout the process.
 This is a fundamental principle of mediation.
 The mediator doesn't judge who's right or wrong, doesn't take positions on the issues, and doesn't advocate for either party.
 The mediator's role is to facilitate dialogue, ensure fair process, and help the parties find their own solution.